fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ## Environment

-The Compositeur Digital can be use for multiple purposes
+The Compositeur Digital can be use for various use-cases

 Real estate